 It was a moment of inspiration that I came up with a plan for instant, individual berry cheesecakes.
 These babies were an instant hit that have featured at the end of many meals since.

-Gluten-free no-bake instant raspberry cheesecake recipe
+Gluten-free no-bake no-chill mini raspberry cheesecakes

 - 1 small pot of spreadable cream cheese